tidalmigrations/tidalmigrations.github.io/pages/user guides/assessment_projects.md

 {% include image.html file="projects_3.png" %}

-It's ok if you don't know everything about your burgeoning forest just yet, you can always come back to this page and adjust the details as things evolve.
+It's OK to skip the fields you are unsure about.
+You can always come back to this page and adjust the details as things evolve.

 ## Overview